Arab Americans: Festivals

 Since 1996, Milwaukee's Arab World Fest has been part of the summer festival season.
 It is held on the second weekend of August.
 This three-day event hosts music, culture, and food celebrating the 22 Arab countries.
-The festival features live entertainment, belly dancing, hookah rental, camel rides, cooking demonstrations, a children's area and great Arab cuisine.
+The festival features live entertainment, belly dancing, hookah rental, camel rides, cooking demonstrations, a children's area, and Arab cuisine.
 It is a family-friendly festival on Milwaukee's lakefront.